 An accounting software for interior designers that can toggle, and sort, by a range of different categories — think room; vendor; payment status; subtotal; etc. — is worth looking in to for a variety of reasons.
 Having a deep view into a firm’s project reporting can yield fascinating discoveries and may even lead to new businesses.
 (Imagine forming a more strategic business partnership with a local cabinet maker who, it turns out, has completed 85% of a firm’s millwork projects over the last few years?)
 From an even more strictly practical POV, designers can also use it to identify outliers, such as pieces that have been ordered but never received or paid for.

-4. Diverse Payment Methods Demand a Solution to Streamline Payroll and Payments
+4. Diverse Payment Methods Demand a Custom-Built Solution

 Struggles with time billing can lead to payment snafus, lost wages and even overpayment.
 In software like QuickBooks, a fixed product rate structure is standard, but at design firms, the pay rate from employee to employee is often different and determined by role or task.
 Rates can vary from junior designer to senior designer to principal, as well as among varied tasks like drafting, and additional factors like travel time.
 Using custom-built accounting software for interior designers — who will input many entries across various activities throughout a project’s life cycle — can reduce confusion and improve efficiency.